-Montenegro: Electrical power industry of Montenegro (EPCG) invests 16 million of euros in network11.
-July 2012. / SEE Energy News
+Montenegro: Electrical power industry of Montenegro (EPCG) invests 16 million of euros in network, SEE Energy News

 Till 2014th EPCG will invest 16 million of euros in primary distribution network, trying to improve quality and reliability of supply with electricity.